 Many people react to this model saying they don’t want to label people or categorize them in any way.
-Dr. Don Beck, developer of this model and consultant to many groups who have benefited from the insights Spiral Dynamics provides, says that this model is a way for us to project ourselves into someone else’s paradigm so that we can break down misunderstandings and build bridges.
+Dr. Don Beck, the developer of this model and consultant to many groups who have benefited from the insights Spiral Dynamics provides, says that this model is a way for us to project ourselves into someone else’s paradigm so that we can break down misunderstandings and build bridges.

-Our primary text is Birthing A Greater Reality: A Guide for Conscious Evolution by Robert Brumet.
+We will follow Birthing A Greater Reality: A Guide for Conscious Evolution by Robert Brumet.
 We will also watch videos and read articles available online.
 This course provides several ways to learn: presentation, small group discussion and engaging activities.